 It’s that time of year again when (at least in the northern hemisphere) kids and parents are getting ready to go back to school.
-For some it is an exciting time when everything is possible, new horizons and interesting challenges.
+For some, it is an exciting time when everything is possible, with new horizons and interesting challenges.
 For others, the end of the holidays can spell doom and gloom.

 A lot of children will find that they have new subjects on their curriculum, with a new language a reality for many kids.

-1. Positive vibes
+1. Spread positive vibes

 Point out to your child anything associated with the target language.
 Get maps out and discover the places that speak the new language.
 Find art produced by people who come from those countries.
 Discover the cuisine.
-Watch films, either dubbed or subtitled, listen to music or watch sport from the language communities.
+Watch films, either dubbed or subtitled, listen to music or watch sports from the language communities.

 Find images of famous landmarks and talk about how you could go on holiday there.
-Perhaps there will be a chance to study in the country, or work there in the future.
+Perhaps there will be a chance to study in the country or work there in the future.

 If you know people who speak the language, invite them around for a coffee.
 There might be cultural events or clubs in your area that you could get involved with.